 TimeCamp is a feature-rich time tracking software tailored for freelancers, small businesses, and teams looking to balance time tracking with invoicing and budgeting.
 Its standout strength lies in how it automates billing and time tracking without breaking the bank.

-• Automatic and manual time tracking: Easily toggle between automated time logging and manual timesheet entries.
+- Automatic and manual time tracking with easy toggling between automatic timers and manual entries.

-• Invoicing & billing: Generate invoices based on billable hours, apply hourly rates, and send directly from the platform.
+- Invoicing and billing features to generate client invoices based on billable hours and hourly rates directly from the platform.

 Pros:

-• Excellent value for money with strong free plan
+- Excellent value with strong free trial and intuitive user interface.

 Cons:

-Note: When you want in-depth productivity monitoring, these TimeCamp alternatives also serves you best.
+Note: When you want in-depth productivity monitoring, these TimeCamp alternatives also serve you best.

 9. Paymo